 The 200-level courses apply basic theory to particular fields of inquiry and should be accessible to students with a sound introductory course.

-The 400-level courses are advanced applications classes.
+The 400-level courses are advanced applications courses.

 The 500-level courses are graduate-school preparatory courses.